These questions are based on queries that members have sent to our ethics advisor and a summary of the responses.

 The BHBIA strongly recommends that non-UK based agencies join the BHBIA and indeed, this is now a mandatory requirement in order to work with some UK pharma’ companies.
 Under the new membership scheme there are various membership and ‘certified non-membership’ categories and rates to accommodate a range of needs.

-As a BHBIA member the UK fieldwork agency has a responsibility to report AEs/PCs/SRSs in accordance with the Guidelines and should make this clear to their partner agency, an agreement to forward AEs/PCs/SRSs should be negotiated in accordance with the sponsoring company’s requirements.
+As a BHBIA member the UK fieldwork agency has a responsibility to report AEs/PCs/SRSs in accordance with the Guidelines and should make this clear to their partner agency, an agreement to forward AEs/PCs/SRSs should be negotiated in accordance with the commissioning company’s requirements.

-Ultimately, responsibility will always lie with the sponsoring pharmaceutical company to ensure that they report AEs/PCs/SRSs appropriately.
+Ultimately, responsibility will always lie with the commissioning pharmaceutical company to ensure that they report AEs/PCs/SRSs appropriately.
 In the UK the MHRA will hold the pharma’ company accountable for any failures to report AEs/PCs/SRSs appropriately.
-It is for this reason that the BHBIA recommends that contracts and Master Service Agreements include a clause committing all parties engaged in the market research proect – the commissioning company, the MRA and any sub-contractors – to observe the Guidelines.
+It is for this reason that the BHBIA recommends that contracts and Master Service Agreements include a clause committing all parties engaged in the market research project – the commissioning company, the MRA and any sub-contractors – to observe the Guidelines.

 As a BHBIA member the UK MRA has a responsibility to report AEs/PCs/SRSs in accordance with the Guidelines.